-The Commonwealth of Australia Constitution Act, 63 and 64 Vict., Chapter 12, namely: 'An Act to constitute the Commonwealth of Australia', as amended by the Constitution Alteration (Senate Elections) 1906, the Constitution Alteration (State Debts) 1909, the Constitution Alteration (State Debts) 1928, the Constitution Alteration (Social Services) 1946, the Constitution Alteration (Aboriginals) 1967, the Constitution Alteration (Senate Casual Vacancies) 1977, the Constitution Alteration (Retirement of Judges) 1977, and the Constitution Alteration (Referendums) 1977, is given hereunder.
-The text contains all the alterations of the Constitution which have been made up to and including 1 December 1977.
+The Commonwealth of Australia Constitution Act, 63 and 64 Vict., Chapter 12, namely: 'An Act to constitute the Commonwealth of Australia', as amended by the Constitution Alteration (Senate Elections) 1906, the Constitution Alteration (State Debts) 1909, the Constitution Alteration (State Debts) 1928, the Constitution Alteration (Social Services) 1946, the Constitution Alteration (Aboriginals) 1967, the Constitution Alteration (Senate Casual Vacancies) 1977, the Constitution Alteration (Retirement of Judges) 1977, and the Constitution Alteration (Referendums) 1977, follows.
+The text contains all the alterations of the Constitution made up to and including 1 December 1977.

-THE COMMONWEALTH OF AUSTRALIA CONSTITUTION ACT 63 & 64 VICT., CHAPTER 12.
+THE COMMONWEALTH OF AUSTRALIA CONSTITUTION ACT, 63 & 64 VICTORIA, CHAPTER 12

 An Act to Constitute the Commonwealth of Australia.
-(9th July, 1900.)
+[9th July, 1900].

-WHEREAS the people of New South Wales, Victoria, South Australia, Queensland, and Tasmania, humbly relying on the blessing of Almighty God, have agreed to unite in one indissoluble Federal Commonwealth under the Crown of the United Kingdom of Great Britain and Ireland, and under the Constitution hereby established:
+WHEREAS the people of New South Wales, Victoria, South Australia, Queensland and Tasmania, humbly relying on the blessing of Almighty God, have agreed to unite in one indissoluble Federal Commonwealth under the Crown of the United Kingdom of Great Britain and Ireland, and under the Constitution hereby established: